-What Long-Term Care Insurance Alternatives are available if you are less than healthy?
+What Long-Term Care Insurance (LTCI) Alternatives are available if you are less than healthy?

-Most people know that it is not possible to buy auto insurance after your car has been totaled or stolen.
-You cannot buy homeowner insurance after it has been robbed or burnt to the ground.
+Most people are aware that it is not possible to purchase auto insurance after your car has been totaled or stolen.
+You cannot buy homeowner’s insurance after your house has been robbed or it burned to the ground.
 The same is true for Long-Term Care Insurance.
-You need to be able to qualify for Long-Term Care Insurance with reasonable health in order to buy it.
-If you do not qualify, there are alternatives out there that might be useful.
+To qualify for Long-Term Care Insurance, you must be in reasonable health and be able to afford it.
+If you do not qualify, there are alternatives available that may be useful.

 Short-Term Care Insurance

 Short-Term Care policies pay monthly or daily benefits directly to you (indemnity) or pay actual charges (reimbursement) if you need assistance in your home or at a facility.
-You can choose the benefits based on your specific needs.
+You can select the benefits that best suit your specific needs.
 To qualify for benefits, your health care practitioner must certify you as having either:

 • The inability to perform activities of daily living.